 The main contribution of this paper is to study the political economy of media capture.
-The model developed here produces a number of predictions on the relationship between features of the media industry, media capture and political outcomes that are consistent with cross-country facts.
+The model developed here produces a number of predictions on the relationship between features of the media industry, media capture, and political outcomes that are consistent with cross-country facts.

 Studying the role of the media in achieving government accountability gives a sense of why regulatory issues for the media sector go beyond standard competition policy concerns.
-Changes in the concentration level or in the ownership structure may affect welfare, not only through the traditional channel of consumer surplus (subscription prices, advertising rates, etc...), but also through effects on political accountability.
-A potential innovation in the media industry - such as the privatization of a state broadcaster, a relaxation of rules on private or foreign ownership, or a merger among hitherto separate media companies - must also be evaluated on the basis of its effect on the ability of the government to influence news production to its advantage.
+Changes in the concentration level or in the ownership structure may affect welfare, not only through the traditional channel of consumer surplus (subscription prices, advertising rates, etc.), but also through effects on political accountability.
+A potential innovation in the media industrysuch as the privatization of a state broadcaster, a relaxation of rules on private or foreign ownership, or a merger among hitherto separate media companies-must also be evaluated on the basis of its effect on the ability of the government to influence news production to its advantage.
 The model suggests two such dimensions.
 First, does a regulatory reform increase or decrease the number of independent news producers?
 Second, does it increase or decrease the transaction cost between the government and the outlets involved?

 The analysis also sheds new light on the role of regulatory bodies.
-A recent OECD meeting of national regulators expressed a general consensus that media pluralism is of paramount importance but concluded that: "Competition authorities are often reluctant to include pluralism considerations in merger reviews or even advise concerning them.
+A recent meeting of national regulators organized by the Organization of Economic Co-operation and Development (OECD) expressed a general consensus that media pluralism is of paramount importance, but concluded that: "Competition authorities are often reluctant to include pluralism considerations in merger reviews or even advise concerning them.
 This reluctance is sometimes explained by referring to measurement difficulties, and a lack of synergies in terms of the expertise required to assess economic and pluralism effects.
-There are also concerns to safeguard a competition authority's independence from political pressure and to preserve its reputation for objectivity and even-handed dealings."
-(OECD [22]) Enabling regulators to act as an effective safeguard of media independence requires an operational criterion to evaluate the danger of capture and institutional protection against political pressure.
+There are also concerns to safeguard a competition authority's independence from political pressure and to preserve its reputation for objectivity and even-handed dealings" (OECD, 2003).
+Enabling regulators to act as an effective safeguard of media independence requires an operational criterion to evaluate the danger of capture and institutional protection against political pressure.

-The analysis developed here is simple and much remains to be done to obtain a complete picture of the issues that arise in thinking about the media's role in modern societies from an economic point of view.
+The analysis developed here is simple, and much remains to be done to obtain a complete picture of the issues that arise in thinking about the media's role in modern societies from an economic point of view.
 It would be interesting, in particular, to relax the assumption that the media produce only hard information.
 In practice, journalists often possess information from unofficial sources (as in the Watergate scandal) or personal impressions.
 When presented with unverifiable information, readers must decide whether to believe it.
 This requires a dynamic model of reputation formation among media outlets.
-A first move in this direction is suggested by Gentzkow and Shapiro [14] who prove that profit-maximizing media outlets may slant their news towards readers' prior beliefs in order to appear more credible.
+A first move in this direction is suggested by Gentzkow and Shapiro (2005), who prove that profit-maximizing media outlets may slant their news toward readers' prior beliefs in order to appear more credible.
 However, an increase in media competition reduces bias.

 Our model of capture has focused on media bias that is induced by political capture.
-However, three recent papers have shown that bias can come from other sources: reputational concerns of the media (the above cited Gentzkow and Shapiro [14]), a confirmatory cognitive bias of readers (Mullainathan and Shleifer [21]), and an ideological bias of reporters (Baron [2]).
-In the last two cases, concentration may have the opposite effect compared to the present paper and to Gentzkow and Shapiro: an increase in the number of independent media outlets can actually lead to an increase in the level of bias.22
+Three recent papers have shown, however, that bias can come from other sources: reputational concerns of the media (Gentzkow and Shapiro, 2005, cited above), a confirmatory cognitive bias of readers (Sendhil Mullainathan and Andrei Shleifer, 2005), and an ideological bias of reporters (David P. Baron, 2004).
+In the last two cases, concentration may have the opposite effect compared to the present paper and to Gentzkow and Shapiro: an increase in the number of independent media outlets can actually lead to an increase in the level of bias.24